Azure-Samples/cognitive-services-speech-sdk/samples/csharp/dotnetcore/mvc/README.md

 # C# ASP.NET Core MVC

-This sample demonstrates various forms of speech recognition, intent recognition, and translation using the Speech SDK for C#.
+This sample demonstrates various forms of speech recognition using the Speech SDK for C#.
 It runs under .NET 8 or later on Windows or Linux (see the list of [supported Linux distributions and target architectures](https://docs.microsoft.com/azure/cognitive-services/speech-service/speech-sdk?tabs=linux)).

 ## Prerequisites